Re-use of Public Sector Information Regulations 2015 (ROPSI)

 Limitations of PSI Requests

-The Screen Archives South East and the Design Archives operate separate from Library Services.
+The Screen Archives South East and the Design Archives operate separately from Library Services.
 Library Services can't process PSI requests for either of these archives.

 Complaints in relation to re-use of Public Sector Information Task will be reviewed internally by emailing email@example.com